ErikDevelopment/JDA-Levelsystem/README.md

 # JDA-Economy
-A test project for Economy System
+A test project for Economy System.

 ## Requirements
 The following things are required to use JDACommands: